pateichler/flask-rec-league/docs/source/deploy.rst

 	...

-	DEBUG='False'

-TODO: Set port?
+	DEBUG = False

 Disable firewall
 ----------------

 The app running connected with the internet will need a firewall.
 Check out setting up a firewall on your web server machine.
-The following is how to set up a firewall on Ubuntu using `UncomplicatedFirewall (UFW) <https://wiki.ubuntu.com/UncomplicatedFirewall>`.
+The following is how to set up a firewall on Ubuntu using `UncomplicatedFirewall (UFW) <https://wiki.ubuntu.com/UncomplicatedFirewall>`_.

 Install UFW using apt install: